FailAcademy/learning/adp-vancouver/_slides/week-02/01-introducing-node.md

 Change your TCP service to deliver any incoming data to all connected clients.

 - Your server will need to store all connections
-- Messages you send to the server should not return to you
+- Messages a client sends to the server should not return to that client
+- But all other clients should receive that message

 ---